argoproj/argo-workflows/docs/metrics-3.6.md

 ## TLS

-The prometheus `/metrics` endpoint defaults to TLS on.
+The Prometheus `/metrics` endpoint now has TLS enabled by default.

 To disable this set `.metricsConfig.secure` to `false`.